dfelinto/blender-manual/3d_interaction/navigating/3d_view_options.rst

 :guilabel:`Outline Selected`
    If disabled, the pink outline around your selected objects in :guilabel:`Solid` / :guilabel:`Shaded` / :guilabel:`Textured` draw types will no longer be displayed.
 :guilabel:`All Object Origins`
-   If enabled, the center dot of objects will always be visible, even for non-selected ones (by default, unselected centers might be hidden by geometry in solid/shaded/textured shadings…).
+   If enabled, the center dot of objects will always be visible, even for non-selected ones (by default, unselected centers might be hidden by geometry in solid/shaded/textured shadings).
 :guilabel:`Relationship Lines`
    Controls whether the dashed parenting, constraining, hooking, etc., lines are drawn.
 :guilabel:`All Edges`